International Trade Exhibition Reimbursements

 - Proposed domestic trade show is included in the 2018 Trade Show Schedule of the U.S. Department of Commerce International Buyer Program, which brings foreign buyer delegations to the trade show.

 - For other domestic trade shows, applicants must submit a short statement outlining their company strategy to achieve export sales at the trade show for review.
 If approved, applicants must provide a list of matchmaking activities completed, if any, and a list of international leads contacted during the trade show.

 This program requires recipients to match 75% of every awarded dollar.
 This means companies must plan to spend an additional 75 cents for every requested dollar.

 The maximum award per International Trade Exhibition Reimbursement is $10,000, which requires $7,500 in recipient cash match.
 The minimum required award for this program is $5,000, which requires $3,750 in recipient cash match.

 - Booth marketing materials (souvenirs/product give aways are not eligible)

 - Furniture rental

 - Booth services at the trade show

 - Registration fees

-- Design of marketing media – Including creation of websites, landing pages in foreign languages, website translations, website localization services, search engine optimization, Google AdWords, and marketing materials translations and printing.
+- Website Fees – Including website translations into foreign languages, website translations, website localization services, and search engine optimization, Google AdWords, and marketing materials translations.
 Reimbursements limited to $3,000.
 Remaining balance can be accepted as part of the recipient cash match calculation.